P&L: Profit and loss statement for a trader.

 Path dependent option: An option whose value depends on the sequence of prices of the underlying asset rather than just the final price of the asset.

-Payable through drafts: A method of making payment that is used to maintain control over payments made on behalf of the firm by personnel in non-central locations.
-The payer's bank delivers the payable through draft to the payer, which must approve it and return it to the bank before payment can be received.
+Payable through drafts: A method of making the payment that is used to maintain control over payments made on behalf of the firm by personnel in non-central locations.
+The payer's bank delivers the payable through a draft to the payer, which must approve it and return it to the bank before payment can be received.

 Payback: The length of time it takes to recover the initial cost of a project, without regard to the time value of money.

 Paydown: In a Treasury refunding, the amount by which the par value of the securities maturing exceeds that of those sold.